SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 Onceyou've finishedwith this system,you'llhave an unusual collection of game characteristics.
 The description section of

-Poor “sum: +1 to all Sight-based difficulties
+Poor "sum: +1 to all Sight-based difficulties
 Poor hearing: +2 to all to all hearingbased

 the form offers you space for bringing all of these seemingly